SAMARIA GORGE (Omalos, Agia Roumeli, Chora Sfakion)

 The isolated, deserted village of Samaria makes the ideal place for a rest before you continue to the ‘Iron Gates’, the point where the canyon walls are so close that they almost touch each other.
 Enjoy the fantastic rock formations and take advantage of this unique chance to taste the fresh, cold spring water.

-The walk ends at the small fishing village of Ayia Roumeli, with plenty of tavernas for you to enjoy a tasty meal and that well-earned drink.
+The walk ends at the small fishing village of Agia Roumeli, with plenty of tavernas for you to enjoy a tasty meal and that well-earned drink.
 Relax on the beach and cool off in the turquoise waters of the Libyan Sea, before taking the boat which follows the coastline to the village of Chora Sfakion where the coach will be waiting to take you back to the resort through the scenic route via Imbros Gorge and the Plateau, and the villages of Askifou and Vrisses.

-*Not suitable for the unfit or people with walking difficulties.
+*Not suitable for people with walking difficulties

 *Wear walking shoes or trainers, take a snack and don’t forget your camera